 Quite possibly.
 All the physical activity, cold water and new impressions will drain your energy levels.
 Make sure you are well rested and have a big breakfast.
 We’ll provide a delicious lunch and snacks in the canyon to keep your energy levels up.

-No. You just have to be keen to try something new.
+No. Even though canyoning is one of the more challenging Abel Tasman activities, you don’t need previous experience.
+You just have to be keen to try something new.
 On the more advanced trips it helps to have some climbing or abseiling experience.
 At the start of each trip you’ll receive a full safety briefing and an opportunity to practice abseiling outside the canyon.

-Canyoning has an element of risk, like any other adventure activity.
+Canyoning has an element of risk, like many other adventure activities.
 Your safety on the trip is our highest priority.
-The guides at Abel Tasman Canyons are experienced, professional and highly qualified.
+The guides at Abel Tasman Canyons are experienced, professional and highly qualified to run all activities.
 Guides in training are always under direct supervision of fully qualified guides.
+Upon meeting you in the morning the guides will talk you through a full risk disclosure.
+The risk disclosure will also be sent out to you in your confirmation email ahead of time.
+You can read it ahead of time here.
 You will get a full safety briefing before the trip starts and difficult tasks will be demonstrated to make sure you understand what we want you to do.
 The gear is of a high standard and subject to regular inspections.
 For more information on safety have a look at our Safety page.

 Torrent River and Blue Creek: 12 years.
 For Doom Creek: 14 years.
 For Falls River and Waterfall Creek: 16 years.
 (Under 16, conditions apply, please contact us for details).
 What about maximum age?
 Well, we certainly won’t stop you if you’re fit, healthy and keen on an adventure.
-The oldest man in Torrent River was 78, oldest female 75.
+The oldest man to go down Torrent River so far is 83, oldest female 75.
 Very good, but not unbeatable records…..

 Have a look at the “TRIPS” page and the ratings for all the activities to see which trip suits you.
 Torrent River is our most popular trip as it is suitable for beginners and combines your experience with the beautiful Abel Tasman National Park.
 Blue Creek and Doom Creek are suitable for beginners too.
 Falls River is for intermediates and Waterfall Creek is our advanced remote canyoning experience.
 Can’t make up your mind because it all looks awesome?
 Just give us a call, we are happy to help you.